Walk around the area

 POI 8: Välfärden

 The area was previously used as a warehouse for coal, coke and other bulk goods.
-In old pictures from this part of the harbor low wooden buildings are visible, next to the large feeder lanes and the cranes on the quayside.
+In old pictures from this part of the harbour low wooden buildings are visible, next to the large feeder lanes and the cranes on the quayside.

 The wooden building closest to the drawbridge is the only remaining building from that time.
-It is now called mark.

 Station D. Anna Lindhs plats.